-Dubon v.
-Miranda Practice Advisory (August 3, 2020) - This practice advisory addresses the United States District Court for the District of Maryland's decision in Dubon Miranda v.
+Dubon Miranda v.
+Barr Practice Advisory (August 3, 2020) - This practice advisory addresses the United States District Court for the District of Maryland's decision in Dubon Miranda v.
 Barr , No. 1:20-cv-01110-CCB, 2020 WL 2794488 (D. Md.
 May 29, 2020).
-The advisory provides a brief overview of the new procedures for bond hearings laid out by Dubon Miranda and offers section-by-section suggestions on how to draft the request on bond.
+The advisory provides a brief overview of the new procedures for bond hearings laid out by Dubon Miranda and offers section-by-section suggestions on how to draft the request on bond. *Many thanks to Summer 2020 Lab Intern Nicholas Moffa for his contributions to this advisory.

 Post-Conviction Relief in Virginia (February 27, 2017) - This practice advisory describes the legal standards for vacating a conviction in Virginia on the basis of ineffective assistance of counsel pursuant to Padilla v.
 Kentucky and Zemene v.
 Clarke.